Rushikesh-B/packet-capture-on-multiple-hosts/README.md

 Url test : user will provide the url name and there are multiple url test are run after every 1 second delay

+we are running tcpdump command on multiple hosts , user provide which interface , IP and for how long the captures need to be collected

+Once captures complete . we are copying the file from ther remote server to local machine

+remove file from remote server